tylingsoft/website/maml/models/markdown-mate/index.md

 <img src="/img/mdm/icon.png" width="128" align="left" style="margin-right: 8px;"/>

-Markdown previewer which auto refreshes when you update markdown file.
+Feature-rich markdown previewer.

 There are already lots of markdown editors available, inlcuding [Markdown Plus](/markdown-plus/).
 But what if you want to be with your favorite editor:
 Vim, Emacs, TextMate, Sublime Text, Atom, Visual Studio Code...etc.
-Edit markdown with your favorite editor and preview HTML page in real time!
+Edit markdown with your favorite editor and preview HTML with Markdown Mate.

-<div style="clear: left;"></div>

 Markdown Mate is not going to replace your editor, instead, it wants to be your editor's mate.
 With Markdown Mate, you can continue to use your beloved editor.
-And Markdown Mate takes care of everything about Markdown: realtime preview, export to PDF/PNG/HTML, printing...etc.
+And Markdown Mate takes care of everything about markdown: realtime preview, export to PDF/PNG/HTML, printing...etc.